 Nearest Airport: Bengaluru International Airport is 220 km from the forest region.

-Dandeli is an incredible getaway amidst nature and adventure which has gained it its spot on the list of serene tourist spots in Karnataka.
+Dandeli is an incredible getaway amidst nature and adventure which has gained it its spot on the list of serene tourist places in Karnataka for 2 days.
 This scenic hilly terrain surrounded by deciduous forests and wildlife habitat is an ideal vacation destination of Karnataka.

 Along with thick and lush green forests, Dandeli is also famous for adventure sports, night camps, nature walks, boating, and angling in Kali River.
 In a way, a wholesome package for adventure enthusiasts, it is a place you must visit if you are an adrenaline junkie.